Wall Street drops 2 percent as trade worries flare

 Energy shares .SPNY showed only modest losses, supported by rising oil prices as Saudi Arabia and other producers in OPEC, as well as allies like Russia, agreed to reduce output to drain global fuel inventories and support the market.

-In a closely watched initial public offering, shares of biotech company Moderna Inc MRNA.O fell 9.3 percent in their debut.
+In a closely watched initial public offering, shares of biotech company Moderna Inc (MRNA.O) fell 9.3 percent in their debut.

 Declining issues outnumbered advancing ones on the NYSE by a 1.88-to-1 ratio; on Nasdaq, a 2.35-to-1 ratio favored decliners.